alexch/codelikethis/public/lessons/agile_development/inceptions.md

 * aka "The Not List"
 *  things we explicitly do not want to accomplish in the project
 *  useful when there’s a priority decision to be made
-  *  e.g. if a non-goal is “support mobile” then we can ignore Mobile Safari bugs
+  *  e.g. if a non-goal is "support mobile" then we can ignore Mobile Safari UI bugs
 * It's also OK to list unknown or unresolved goals

 # Project Risks